B Vitamins — The Benefits of the “B Team”

 Pantothenic Acid (B5)

-Pantothenic acid is particularly important for healthy hormone production and overall growth.
-Like other B vitamins, it’s needed to transform carbohydrates and fats into useable energy and for red blood cell production.
-It enhances stamina and supports a healthy mood by keeping the production of neurotransmitters flowing.
+Pantothenic acid is particularly important for supporting healthy endocrine function and overall growth.
+Like other B vitamins, it has an important role in transforming carbohydrates and fats into useable energy and promoting healthy red blood cell production.
+It helps enhance stamina and supports a healthy mood by facilitating the production of neurotransmitters, including serotonin.

 This B vitamin can be found in nearly every food group, which is where it gets its name.
 Pantothenic comes from the Greek word pantothen, which means “from everywhere.”